Lenses can be confusing, I get it…

 Which Is Better – DX Or FX?

-If you are comparing them strictly on a technical basis then FX is better than DX.
+If you are comparing them strictly on a technical basis then FX cameras are better than DX cameras.

 In general, these cameras also tend to have more sturdy and expensive bodies as they cater towards professional photographers.

-The FX lenses will also be of higher quality compared to DX lenses.
+The lenses also follow the same general rule so FX lenses will also be of higher quality compared to DX lenses.

 What Type Of Lens Will Fit My Nikon DSLR Camera?